Thr0cut/thr0cut.github.io/_pages/about.md

 permalink: /about/
 title: "About"
 ---
-"Infiltrator's Hideout" is an Offensive Security blog that was created as a platform for publishing personal works related to Cybersecurity domain as well as sharing knowledge and passion with my fellow Hackermen (which is a way of giving back to the community I have absorbed incredible knowledge from).
-Initially, among my publications you will be able to find my modest researches as well as CTF walkthroughs.
-As my hacking powers grow, the quality of publications will improve.
-If any of them catch your interest, feel free to submit your feedback or questions in the comments (as soon as I manage to enable comments on "super customizable" Jekyll) or, in case you've truly enjoyed it, you can leave me a "respect" on my HackTheBox profile.
+"Infiltrator's Hideout" is a blog dedicated to Offensive Security.
+Primarily, it was created as a platform to host personal publications of its Creator.
+Additionally, it serves the purpose of expressing gratitude to the Ethical Hacking community through sharing knowledge.
+If any of the modest works published here appear to be useful, the readers are welcome to leave a "respect" on the Creator's HackTheBox profile.

-Happy Hacking!
+Happy Hacking!&#13;&#10;Thr0cut
-Thr0cut